Jeremy Grisham, LMHC, MHP, CCTP

 - Provide answers, resources and referrals

-- Are always looking to provide training and advice to any agency, group, summit, conference etc. that wants to know more about how to help the brain injured veteran.
+- Provide training and advice to any agency, group, summit, conference etc. that wants to know more about how to help the brain injured veteran.

 Why we do it: